Greek perispomeni and normalize-unicode

 My initial suspicion was that this might be a question of which Unicode version is in use, but using tables generated from Unicode 4.0.0 as against Unicode 6.2.0 does not appear to give any difference in the results, and indeed inspection of the UnicodeData.txt file suggests no obvious difference between versions for the relevant characters.

 What does seem relevant is that (taking an example) the entry for 1F0E in UnicodeData.txt shows a decomposition to 1F08 0342, where 1F08 itself can be further decomposed to 0391 0313.
 It looks as if the Saxon data tables generated from UnicodeData.txt don't take this double decomposition into account.

-#2 Updated by Michael Kay about 8 years ago
+#2 Updated by Michael Kay over 8 years ago

 Note: The original Java code from the Unicode consortium on which the Java implementation is based has been withdrawn:

 It's therefore possible that the code contains bugs which have not been fixed.